Vendor security reviews

 They want training records: who, when, what modules, completion status.

-"Who's accountable for your security program?"
+"Who is accountable for your security program?"

-Why CPA firms lose these deals
+Why CPA firms lose these deals.

 Three common ways this conversation breaks down: